Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Methodology

 \paragraph{Inputs} To maintain the image size difference between the mid-resolution image $\Imr$ (of size $\Hmr \times \Wmr$) and its high-resolution counterpart $\Ihr$ (of size $\Hhr \times \Whr$), we use a scale factor of $s$ such that We use $s = 2$.

 As with standard Vision Transformers (ViTs) \cite{dosovitskiy2020ViT}, both images are divided into non-overlapping $P \times P$ patches.
 The input to the student encoder is a set of patches sampled from the mid-resolution image, $\Imr$.
-We use the default sampling strategies that the host SSL frameworks use (see Fig. \ref{fig:sa-sampling-strategies} (a) and (b) for I-JEPA and LatentMIM resp.)
-We also perform ablations on custom block sampling (see Fig. \ref{fig:sa-sampling-strategies} (c)).
+We use the default sampling strategies that the host SSL frameworks use---block sampling for I-JEPA and random sampling for LatentMIM.
+We also perform ablations on block sampling for LatentMIM.

 Due to the size difference between the image pairs, each patch in $\Imr$ corresponds to $s^2$ patches in $\Ihr$.
 If $(u, v)$ is the 2D coordinate of a patch in $\Imr$, the corresponding set of patches in $\Ihr$ would have coordinates $\{ (s \cdot u + i, s \cdot v + j)\; |\; 0 \leq i, j < s\}$.
 After encoding, the set of $s^2$ patch representations corresponding to a patch in $\Imr$ is downsampled to one representation, to match the size of the student encoder output.
 We perform ablations on bilinear, bicubic and linear projection downsampling methods.